icelab/til/content/processing/table-columns-should-be-typed.md

 table.addColumn("height", Table.FLOAT);
 ```

-If you _dont_ do that, trying to cast the value on the way out:
+If you _don't_ do that, trying to cast the value on the way out:

 ```
 inst.getFloat("total")+1);